Skip to content Skip to main navigation Skip to footer

 • Repeat for each email address as required.

-Then, when you send an email to one of these recipients, compose your email as normal and do one of the following:
+When you send an email, compose your email as normal and do one of the following:

 • Mailgate will automatically apply the predefined password to the encrypted email.